 All deliveries will be organised through the Site Manager so that he can prepare the site to receive the delivery.
-The site set-up requires use of the existing car park, a bowser will be provided at the site entrance, and vehicle wheels and axles will be cleaned prior to joining the public highway.
+A bowser will be provided at the site entrance, and vehicle wheels and axles will be cleaned prior to joining the public highway.
 All deliveries will need to be kept off the highway.
 The site entrance will be clearly identified, and deliveries will arrive at a designated time windows so that vehicles can enter and egress the site in a forward driving manoeuvre.